rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 into at rest stop one.

-The jovial nature of red dress day was a good distraction from the two steepest climbs along the way.
+The jovial nature of red dress day was a good distraction from the two steep climbs along the way.

 I found my pace buddy from earlier in the week and we set off from rest stop two towards the climbs.
-Winding our way along narrow roads we gradually climbed, passing others along the way, until finally I pulled away from her to really aggressively climb the last part of the first hill.
+Winding our way along narrow roads we gradually climbed, passing others as we went, until finally I pulled away from her to really aggressively climb the last part of the first hill.
 Throwing both my weight and strength into the hill, nearing the top I heard a ***clank*** which I assumed was my chain bunching or picking up something like a rock or twig.